sarahohenshelt/sarahohenshelt.github.io/content/blog/2023-11-17-belgrade-part1.md

 ![Alt text](/images/travel4/PXL_20231118_100935120.jpg)

 We had hit our walking limit (16k steps already and that's my steps) so we opted for a cab home for some down time.
 We had just been snacking all day and we needed some substance, so we grabbed sandwiches from across the street and some mini rolly things with chocolate on the inside.
-For some reason, the kids were devestated I said no to the giant croissantd fully immersed in choclate.
+For some reason, the kids were devastated I said no to the giant croissant fully immersed in chocolate.

 ![Alt text](/images/travel4/PXL_20231118_110118089.jpg)